govex/benchmarking/mirage.md

 **Thinking about Infrastructure**

-The United States is a young country, but the infrastructure is aging at varying rates.
+The United States is a young country, but the infrastructure varies widely and is aging at varying rates.
 Housing stock in the Northeast faces a different set of issues than housing stock on the west coast.
-Transportation networks were built at different times, with varying
+Transportation networks were built at different times, with varying levels of reach into suburbs and across geopolitical boundaries.
+Technology is unevenly deployed across jurisdictions based on resources and proximity to academia and the tech sector.

 **Thinking about Politics and Governance**